spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

 <!-- A Nutanix Prism Central cloud account.
 For more information, review [Add Nutanix Cloud Account](add-nutanix-cloud-account.md).  -->

 - A Nutanix Private Cloud Gateway (PCG) deployed.
-For guidance, review [Install Private Cloud Gateway](install-pcg.md).
+For guidance, review [Install Private Cloud Gateway](./install-pcg/install-pcg.md).

 - An infrastructure cluster profile created for the Nutanix cloud.
 For guidance on creating a profile, refer to [Create an Infrastructure Profile](../../../profiles/cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md).
 At the **Cloud Type** step of profile creation, select **Nutanix** listed under the **Tech Preview**.
 Select the custom packs provided at the OS and Kubernetes layers.
 Palette provides out-of-the-box packs for the network and storage profile layers, including the **Nutanix CSI** storage pack.

+- A Nutanix Prism Central account with *Prism Admin* role.

+- A Nutanix Prism Element cluster created.

+- A Nutanix subnet created in Nutanix Prism Central that will be assigned to the virtual machines (VMs) deployed in the Kubernetes cluster.

+- A Nutanix Cluster API (CAPI) OS image.
+For guidance on creating the image, refer to [Building CAPI Images for Nutanix Cloud Platform](https://image-builder.sigs.k8s.io/capi/providers/nutanix.html#building-capi-images-for-nutanix-cloud-platform-ncp).

 ## Deploy a Nutanix Cluster